Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Retrospective Analysis

 \subsection{Data Set}

 To perform a retrospective analysis we need data for which (at least some) of the ground truth is known.
-In this section we describe how we chose the bridge attacks we study, the blockchains and smart contracts involved, and how we collected the historical transaction data.
+In this section we describe how we chose the attacks we study, the blockchains and smart contracts involved, and how we collected the historical transaction data.

-\textbf{Attack Selection.} We compiled a comprehensive list of attacks on cross-chain bridges that occurred between January 2021 and December 2023.
+\textbf{Attack Selection.} We compiled a comprehensive list of attacks on cross-chain token bridges that occurred between January 2021 and December 2023.
 We used both academic papers surveying cross-chain bridge attacks~\cite{lee2023sok, zhang2023sok, zhao2023comprehensive} as well as industry blog posts that collect and characterize attacks over time~\cite{GithubBridgeBugTracker, SlowMistHackedBridges:online, REKTDB:online, Web3Great:online, GithubBridgeHacks2:online}.
-As this paper focuses on end-to-end auditing of bridge transactions, we filter out attacks involving blockchains lacking smart contracts such as Bitcoin (e.g., the pNetwork attack in 2021~\cite{pNetworkhack:online}), attacks on swap bridges (e.g., the Thor bridge attacks~\cite{Thorhack1:online,Thorhack2:online}), attacks that do not involve individual bridge transactions (e.g., the evoDefi attack~\cite{evoDefihack:online}), and attacks that withdraw funds through other means (e.g., direct transfer from a vault that stores assets for a bridge such as the Multichain 2023 attack~\cite{Multichainhack:online}).
+As described in our threat model (Section~\ref{sec:threat-model}), we filter out attacks involving blockchains lacking smart contracts such as Bitcoin (e.g., the pNetwork attack in 2021~\cite{pNetworkhack:online}), attacks on swap bridges (e.g., the Thor bridge attacks~\cite{Thorhack1:online,Thorhack2:online}), attacks that do not involve individual bridge transactions (e.g., the evoDefi attack~\cite{evoDefihack:online}), and attacks that withdraw funds without a bridge component (e.g., direct transfer from a vault as in the Multichain 2023 attack~\cite{Multichainhack:online}).
 Moreover, given the large number of attacks during this period, we focus on major attacks with claimed losses greater than \$1 million USD and exclude the remaining (the sum of losses from these excluded attacks are a small fraction of those in our scope).
 This process yielded 12 attacks on 11 distinct bridges.
 We note that this list includes the top five attacks on cross-chain bridges in history, which collectively resulted in more than \$2.6 billion USD in claimed losses.

 \textbf{Blockchain Selection.} Validating bridge transactions requires access to transaction data from both the source and destination chains.
 We support every blockchain involved in the bridge transactions associated with the 12 attacks, either as the source (or claimed source) or destination chain.
 As a result, we support a total of 21 blockchains that together cover a broad range of designs, including many of the most popular such as Ethereum, Binance Smart Chain, and Solana.
 Table~\ref{table:chain_bridge_full} lists the blockchains and the bridges in our retrospective study that operate on them.